What is Church?

 2. Honor and obey ministers of the church

-3. Minister to each other with gifts
+3. Minister to each other with our gifts

 Membership in the Local Church